SAP-samples/teched2025-AD168/exercises/ex1/README.md

 2. Click on + after "Determine Approver" and choose Variant Template
 <br>![](/exercises/ex1/images/PV_Create.png)
 3. Give name as "Purchase Order Variant Template" and Save <br>
-4. Click on "Open Variant Template"<br>
+4. Click on "Open Editor"<br>
 <br>![](/exercises/ex1/images/Open_Variant_Editor.png)
-5. Click on "Add Steps" and add all the available steps.
+5. Click on "Add Steps" and add all the available steps one by one.
 <br>![](/exercises/ex1/images/Add_Steps.png)
 6. Steps available in Variant Editor will look as below:
 <br>![](/exercises/ex1/images/Available_Steps.png)